 Jamie Hinrichs (Environmental History) – My PhD research looks at walkers’ perspectives on rural landscape in Britain, c.1850 – 1950.
-Using essays, tour guides, and ramble logs from the period, I am evaluating walking as a culturally significant activity that shaped the perception of natural terrains such as mountains and the countryside.
-Within this assessment, I am particularly interested in how walking influenced rural landscape conservation.
+Using essays, newspaper articles, and ramble logs from the period, I am evaluating walking as a culturally significant activity that shaped the perception of natural terrains such as mountains and the countryside.
+Within this assessment, I am particularly interested in how walking influenced the preservation of rural landscapes.

 Dr Dawn Hollis (Classics) – I completed my PhD, ‘Rethinking Mountains: Ascents, Aesthetics, and Environment in Early Modern Europe’ in the School of History at St Andrews before moving into the School of Classics as postdoctoral researcher on Professor Jason König’s project on Mountains in Ancient Literature and Culture and their Postclassical Reception.
 I am interested both in past experiences of landscape and in the development of historiographical conceptions – or misconceptions – of these experiences.

 Hallvard Indgjerd (Classics) – With a starting point in pottery from archaeological field survey, I study habitation patterns, and local and interregional contact networks on the Greek islands of Naxos and the Lesser Cyclades in the Late Roman and Byzantine periods.
 In my PhD project I aim at including data from a wide range of landscape types on southern Naxos, and am involved in survey projects covering the coastal band (on- and off-shore), agricultural land, outfields and mountainous areas, as well as known settlements and fortifications.

 Alley Marie Jordan (PhD student, Classics, University of Edinburgh) – My PhD thesis explores classical reception in eighteenth-century European gardens.
 My interdisciplinary project speaks to the larger understanding of how Enlightenment visitors experienced designed landscapes and the classical world within them.
 More specifically, my thesis explores how Thomas Jefferson’s exposure to Theocriteo-Virgilian pastoralism affected his experiences within European gardens, namely: England, France and Italy.
 Jefferson’s travels through the Renaissance villas of Italy, the baroque chateaux of France and the 18th-century gardens of England reveal the embrace of pastoral poetry within gardens.

 Kate Keohane (Art History)